noa-beyond/eopgp-chdm/README.md

 ### Encoding and Compression

-The NOAChDM processor uses a default Blosc compressor (LZ4 or Zstd backend) for optimal speed–compression balance.
+The ChDM processor uses a default Blosc compressor (LZ4 or Zstd backend) for optimal speed–compression balance.
 Each data variable (e.g., change, score) is encoded separately, with its own metadata and coordinate references.

 Example: